 “Can I homeschool in the UK?”

 You may be considering homeschooling your child in the UK (or home educating, as it is also known).
 Many people considering home education for their family may have concerns about whether it is legal, supported or frowned upon, as well as what resources and help are available for homeschooling UK families.
-I have put together a blog post on the most frequently asked questions about UK homeschooling for you to read after this post, as well as an article on 10 things to consider before you commit to homeschooling your child.
+I have put together a blog post on the most frequently asked questions about UK homeschooling for you to read after this post, as well as the popular 100+ brilliant homeschooling resources (many of which are FREE!) and 10 things to consider before you commit to homeschooling your child.
+We have many more UK homeschooling blog posts here.

 I have homeschooled my three children since birth- they have never been to nursery or school, instead experiencing a range of other social and academic groups and activities.
 Since joining the UK homeschooling community I have enjoyed helping other parents learn about their rights and responsibilities when it comes to homeschooling, and one of the questions I am often asked is, “Can I homeschool in the UK?”